How to Be a Great, Not Just Good, Retailer

 What NOT to do in Vegas

-A second detractor – requiring app download to enter.
-We don’t like calling people out, but Urban Necessities required people to download their app with no incentive for doing so other than entering the store.
-We stopped filling out the profile after the fourth page of requested information – talk about horrific CX!
+In our tech-centric world, it makes sense (and pays off) that retailers are introducing new technology to their stores, but requiring customers to download an app without a clear incentive can lead to a poor customer experience.
+We don’t like calling people out, but Urban Necessities required people to download their app simply to enter the store. doing so other than entering the store.
+We stopped filling out the profile after the fourth page of requested information – talk about a horrific customer experience!

-Last on the list of what NOT to do in Vegas (and retail in general) is abide by the laws of reality.
-Area15’s OmegaMart is a relatively expensive, paid attraction that is essentially a store full of fake stuff with a fun house and bar inside and a gift shop to tour afterward.
+Sometimes, the most captivating experiences blur the lines between reality and fantasy.
+For instance, Area15’s OmegaMart, though relatively expensive, offers an immersive experience with a fun house, bar, and multiple gift shops.
 We felt like Xhibit was trying to punk us when we left the gift shop and were presented with two (yes, two) additional gift shops (throwback MTV reference).
 It felt like they were saying, “Hey, we heard you liked gift shops, so we put two gift shops right outside our gift shop!”
-The layers of ways to spend money are absolutely absurd, but we’re not even mad about the money we spent to experience it.
+It might seem absurd, but it successfully engages customers and generates excitement.

 What TO do in Vegas

-Second, push the limits of form and function.
-Our reference here is Culture Kings.
-The sheer volume of inventory and imaginative merchandising in the store creates an extremely powerful visual and backdrop to the retail space.
-An impactful yet functional display of hats and accessories showcase their extensive product selection yet remains functional for storing backstock and capitalizing on the vertical space.
+Take a cue from Culture Kings, which uses imaginative merchandising to create a visually powerful retail space.
+Their impactful display of hats and accessories efficiently showcases their extensive product selection while remaining functional for storing backstock and capitalizing on the available vertical space.
 Culture Kings’ expression of streetwear is an excellent example of relying on product beauty rather than graphics, murals, or other retail tropes.

 Culture Kings succeeded from a digital expression standpoint as well.
-Instead of using large display monitors, digital graphics are integrated into the architecture and overall interior design.
-Bridging the gaps between this multi-level retailer, a siren-like LED panel graphics program activates the stairs and egress rather than competes with it.
-Playing with the hierarchy, sometimes these LED graphics are the hero, and sometimes they’re the backdrops, tucked away in the stairs, corridors and dressing rooms.
-Working in concert with mirror-wrapped columns, this store presents a strong POV on what’s cool while creating a stage for product to shine and environment to elevate.
+Instead of large display monitors, digital graphics are integrated into the architecture and interior design.
+Bridging the gaps between this multi-level retailer, a siren-like LED panel graphics program activates the stairs and egress instead of competing with it.
+Playing with the hierarchy, sometimes these LED graphics are the hero, and sometimes they’re the backdrops, tucked away in the stairs, corridors, and dressing rooms.
+Working in concert with mirror-wrapped columns, this store presents a strong point of view on what’s hip while creating a stage for products to shine.

-It’s a safe bet that the Vegas environment isn’t fit for every brand.
-If you are going to try your luck at making it in this neon city, be innovative and go big.
-Keep in mind that although it may never be as important as it is in Las Vegas, creating an interesting, exciting, distinctive retail experience is important for any retailer looking to curate an immersive environment for guests.
-So, regardless of where you are in the world, keep pushing your brand to experiment with new technology, use of space, and forms of brand expression, and differentiate yourself from all the good, but not great, retailers out there.
+While the Las Vegas environment may not suit every brand, it’s essential to be innovative and daring if you want to make it in this neon city.
+Keep in mind that although it may never be as important as it is in Las Vegas, creating an interesting, exciting, and distinctive retail experience is important for any retailer looking to curate an immersive environment for guests.
+Keep pushing your brand to experiment with new technology, use of space, and forms of brand expression to differentiate yourself from all the good, but not great, retailers out there.

 Subscribe to Wayfind